ibm-cloud-docs/openwhisk/namespaces.md

 ### Accessing other resources from a namespace
 {: #namespace-access}

-Actions typically call other {{site.data.keyword.cloud_notm}} resources and services which require appropriate authentication.
-If these services are IAM enabled and accept IAM tokens, you can leverage the namespace's functional ID for outbound communication.
+Actions typically call other {{site.data.keyword.cloud_notm}} resources and services that require appropriate authentication.
+If these services are IAM-enabled and accept IAM tokens, you can leverage the namespace's functional ID for outbound communication.
 {: shortdesc}

 As described in [Managing IAM access](/docs/iam?topic=iam-iammanidaccser#iammanidaccser), for each namespace, a service ID is created that represents the namespace.
-You can grant access to other services and resources for this service ID by assigning the appropriate roles using IAM policy management.
+You can grant access to other services and resources for this service ID by assigning the appropriate roles by using IAM policy management.
 For more information about creating service IDs to access other IAM-enabled services, see [Creating and working with service IDs](/docs/iam?topic=iam-serviceids#serviceids).

 At runtime, {{site.data.keyword.openwhisk_short}} passes an API key of the namespace service ID to the action code as the environment variable `__OW_IAM_NAMESPACE_API_KEY`.
 The action code can use this API key to generate an IAM token.
 Most of the supported {{site.data.keyword.openwhisk_short}} SDKs such as Cloudant, {{site.data.keyword.watson}}, and {{site.data.keyword.cos_full_notm}} authenticate with the IAM API key itself.
-For other IAM managed services or resources that use a REST API, you can authenticate with the token that is derived from the IAM API key.
+For other IAM-managed services or resources that use a REST API, you can authenticate with the token that is derived from the IAM API key.
 For more information, see [Create an IAM access token for a user or service ID](/apidocs/iam-identity-token-api#create-an-iam-access-token-for-a-user-or-service-i).

-Not quite sure how API keys and tokens fit together?
+Not sure how API keys and tokens fit together?
 Learn more in [the IAM docs](/docs/iam?topic=iam-iamapikeysforservices).

 ## Next steps
 {: #namespaces_next}

-Now that you've created a namespace, you can create IAM access policies to help protect it.
+Now that you created a namespace, you can create IAM access policies to help protect it.
 To get started, check out [Managing access](/docs/openwhisk?topic=cloud-functions-iam).

 For more information about how to manage IAM-based namespaces, see the [{{site.data.keyword.openwhisk_short}} REST API reference](/apidocs/functions).